kengoy/restaurant-order/README.md

 `npm install`

-`npm run dev`
+`npm start`

-The app should be shown on your browser.
+The app should be accessible on http://localhost:8080 on your browser.